-MEWShop’s one-day post-production summit triumphantly returned to New York on Saturday, June 11th, 2016, to the NYIT Auditorium on Broadway.
-Panels included behind the green screen and the integral role of VFX, the art and processes of editing documentary film and the cinematic revolution of episodic television.
-Our closing panel focused on the career legendary feature film editor Anne V. Coates, ACE with author and film historian Bobbie O’Steen.
+MEWShop’s one-day annual post-production summit once again stormed the New York filmmaking community on Saturday, June 10th, 2017, at the NYIT Auditorium on Broadway.
+Panels included behind the scenes of Cinematic 360/VR, the art and processes of editing documentary film and cinematic revolution of episodic television.
+Our closing panel gave a behind the scenes look at the career of acclaimed feature film editor Dylan Tichenor, ACE with author and film historian Bobbie O’Steen.
 The summit culminated in a gala reception and networking session for our guests, panelists and vendors.

 9:30 am - Check-in